FLUID CONTROL

 Sample of HOPE Light Output

-In order to clarify complicated fluid phenomena such as gas-liquid two-phase flow and high Reynolds number flow around a real ship, we are developing advanced flow field measurement technology applying visualization technology such as laser.
+To clarify complicated fluid phenomena such as gas-liquid two-phase flow and high Reynolds number flow around a real ship, we are developing advanced flow field measurement technology applying visualization technology such as laser.

 Two-phase flow filed measurements using Particle Tracking Velocimetry and Shadowgprahy